 Count on Experienced Professionals

 Patients who find themselves in need of tooth extraction should seek out a dentist with surgical experience and compassion.
 They will find both in the dentists at Stubbs Dental—and they will enjoy the red carpet experience their staff offers to all visitors to their office.
-Patients are encouraged to call for an appointment today at (801) 896-9761 or send a message, using the online contact form.
+Contact us today to reserve a time for your complimentary tooth extraction consultation.